-3 hours--Prereq.: 2273, 2521 and HURES 2083; Coreq.: 4494 if a Social Work Major.
+3 hours--Prereq.: HURES 2083.
 This is the second course in the Human Behavior and Social Environment curriculum sequence that builds on competencies from HURES 2083 and knowledge from the liberal arts.
-Emphasized is the range of social systems impacting on social functioning and wellbeing, as well as the dimensions of human diversity which may oppress, marginalize, and alienate people in their environment.
+Emphasized is the range of social systems impacting on social functioning and well-being, as well as the dimensions of human diversity which may oppress, marginalize, and alienate people in their environment.
 Content focuses on how social workers respond to evolving organizational, community, and societal contexts at all levels of practice.